nananananate/guatemala-missions/index.md

 Here, you can find ways to support our team and stay up to date on my preparation!
 I appreciate your prayers and monetary support 😊.
 You can [donate with via debit or credit](https://churchofsouthland.ccbchurch.com/goto/forms/681/responses/new).

-{% include button.html text="Support me" icon="donation" link="https://churchofsouthland.ccbchurch.com/goto/forms/681/responses/new" color="#0366d6" %}{% include button.html text="My letter" icon="letter" link="./assets/pdfs/support-letter.pdf" color="#5232E3" %}
+{% include button.html text="Support me" icon="donation" link="https://churchofsouthland.ccbchurch.com/goto/forms/681/responses/new" color="#0366d6" %}{% include button.html text="Subscribe" icon="email" link="/subscribe/" color="#5232E3" %}{% include button.html text="My letter" icon="letter" link="./assets/pdfs/support-letter.pdf" color="#5232E3" %}

 ### 🙏🏾 Keep me in prayer
 * That I continue to dedicate and prioritize time to prepare, regardless of my other commitments.